CPP-EVTOL/Composites-Analysis/README.md

 BeamBendingStiffness.m

 To find the deflection and slope of beams with different loadings and supports, you usually use the canned equations in appendix D of the various structures textbooks.
 For composites, there is no "E" so an equivelant EI is used (it's called Db).
 This script calculates the equivalent EI for a composite beam.
 It also finds the moment, deflection, and slope for case 1a of Appx.D since it's one of the most common (canteliever beam with a downward point load at one end).

+SectionProperties.m

+This script is used to find the section properties of an arbitrary section.
+If you have a wierd shape like an airfoil, fuselage cross section, etc, then use this script to get Ixx, Iyy, area, and the centroid.
+More detailed instructions are in the comments at the top of the .m file itself.